emanuelsla/fully_synthetic_MI/README.md

 the outputs, which can be found in the equally called folder.
 The file "EvalDataUtility.R" generates numerical figures.

-- Additionaly we applied both algorithms to Survey data (from the dataset eusilicS) for which the  "apply_on_survey.R" file was used.
+- Additionaly we applied both algorithms to survey data (from the dataset eusilicS) for which the  "apply_on_survey.R" file was used.

-- The whole research process is stated in the presentation "fully_synthetic_MI_vs_simPop.pdf".
+- The whole research process (except the survey implementation) is stated in the presentation "fully_synthetic_MI_vs_simPop_presentation.pdf".